Vixen (character): After Final Crisis

 In the aftermath of Final Crisis, the JLA was in tatters, with many of its members having to leave.
 Mari and the remaining team members enlisted the aid of Hardware after Kimiyo Hoshi went missing in her search for Shadow Thief and Starbreaker.
 With help from Superman's friend Icon, the team emerged victorious in the battle with Starbreaker, with Mari having bright hopes for the future of the team.

 A short while later, Vixen broke her leg in a battle between the JLA and the dangerous villain Prometheus with Hawkman's mace.
 While she and the rest of the team tried to recover, they were ambushed by Despero, who sought to destroy the weakened League.
 The JLA eventually defeated Despero, only to be informed by Zatanna of the events of Blackest Night taking effect across the globe.
 After the Black Lanterns attacked, Vixen told Kimiyo that she was leaving the team to recover from her injuries.

 According to writer James Robinson, Vixen was initially intended to have a significantly different exit from the team.
 According to him, issue #41 of Justice League of America was supposed to have Mari returning to Africa to help defend the continent in the wake of Freedom Beast's murder in Cry for Justice, eventually establishing a team of African superheroes known as the Justice League of Africa.

 Despite no longer working with the League, Vixen was one of the heroes hunting down Maxwell Lord at the start of Justice League: Generation Lost, and was presumably mind-wiped by him along with most of the Earth's population.
-She and Black Canary later traveled to San Francisco to help Zatanna capture a group of humans who had been transformed into Were-Hyenas.
+She and Black Canary later traveled to San Francisco to help Zatanna capture a group of humans who had been transformed into werehyenas.

 Sometime after her resignation from the JLA, Vixen traveled to the rundown neighborhood of Liberty Hill to recruit Tattooed Man for a new team of heroes she is putting together.
 However, Vixen discovered that a group of gang bangers who had formerly worked under Tattooed Man had taken control of the community and made a fortune for themselves through crime.
 Mistakenly believing that Tattooed Man was responsible for the acts of violence committed by his former thugs, Vixen rescinded her offer and attacked him.
 After a brutal fight, Vixen willingly surrendered and agreed to leave and let Tattooed Man take care of his neighborhood in his own way.